 What is MIPS?

-The Merit-based Incentive Payment System, (MIPS), streamlines three previous pay-for-performance programs and also adds a fourth component to promote the ongoing improvement and innovation to clinical activities.
+The Merit-based Incentive Payment System, also known as MIPS, streamlines three previous pay-for-performance programs and adds a fourth component to promote the ongoing improvement and innovation to clinical activities.

 The four MIPS performance categories are as follows: